Public Functions

 • atmosphere: atmosphere structure used for the calculation.

 If convolve=true, applies Hirano rotation + macroturbulent convolution using limb-darkening coefficients u1 and u2.
 Otherwise, performs numerical disk integration using latitude bins.
 Set use_gpu=true to use the GPU implementation when available.
+Set showprogress=false to suppress the progress bar during disk integration.

 Examples